 A STEWARD OF THE ENVIRONMENT

-This cognizance of the social role that the company plays in supporting the community is reflected in CAW’s status and commitments as an environmentally responsible corporate citizen.
+This cognizance of the social role that the company plays in supporting the community is reflected in status of Central Arkansas Water and commitments as an environmentally responsible corporate citizen.
 With water supply directly impacted by changing environmental impacts, including shifting rain patterns and increased evaporation from longer warm periods, CAW takes an active role in this area.

 “CAW recognizes that the actions it takes today should not overburden future generations,” states Bohannon.